 Tip 2 – Huge Software and Hardware Savings

-Tech-trust (formerly tt-exchange/CTX) is the only technology donation programme in the UK and provides huge savings of up to 92-96% on a wide range of products from world-leading technology companies such as Microsoft, Citrix, Cisco, Adobe, Autodesk and Symantec.
+Tech-trust (formerly tt-exchange/CTX) is the only technology donation program in the UK and provides huge savings of up to 92-96% on a wide range of products from world-leading technology companies such as Microsoft, Citrix, Cisco, Adobe, Autodesk and Symantec.

 Registered charities can easily sign up for an account to this donation program and instantly start saving money on future software and hardware investments.
-More details on registration with the tech-trust can be found on the following website: https://www.tech-trust.org/

 Tip 3 – Nonprofit Technology Suppliers